Texas Real Estate License Renewal

 First Time Renewals Requirements (less than 2 years) Sales Apprentice Education (SAE)

 - If you are renewing for the first time, active or inactive, you must have a total of 270 qualifying real estate course hours, 4 hours of TREC’s Legal Update I, and 4 hours of TREC’s Legal Update II posted to your license record prior to submitting your renewal.

-- If you have been made a supervisor by your broker for six months or more, you also need to take the 6-hour Broker Responsibility course to renew.
+- If you have been made a supervisor by your broker, you also need to take the 6-hour Broker Responsibility course to renew.

 - Submit qualifying course certificates (do NOT submit the originals) to TREC at least 10 days before renewing your license.
 (Legal I & Legal II courses will be posted by The Real Estate Business School.
 We do NOT store certificates).